araf-15/openGL_Air_Strike/README.md

  Challenges:
  1) I tried to use a Sound Engine like 'irrKlang' but there are less documentation.
 So, I could not manage to play multiple sounds at a       time.
- 2) I calculate all of the asteroid position menually and calculate the the ditection value, As a result there is a bug in score count,       but for now it is quite decent to play.
+ 2) I calculate all of the asteroid position menually and calculate the collision value, As a result there is a bug in score count,           but for now it is quite decent to play.

  Youtube Link:
  1) Air_Strike (openGL): https://www.youtube.com/watch?v=-0FaacByG4w&feature=youtu.be